Jhon112/todo-app-microservices/README.md

 Application consists of three services:

+- UI - Connects both services a by displaying a friendly interface to handle users and tasks
 - User service - Create, update, delete, and show all users
 - Tasks service - Create, update, and delete taks.
 This service can show all tasks of a user as well